WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-planning-sessions.md

 ### Date 12 June 2023

 * Write 250 word abstract for moderation paper
+* Send Bastian documents on paying SF for design work
+* Turing required training
-* Build website usnig Quarto with SSI mentor
+* Build website using Quarto with SSI mentor
 * Send out June newsletter
+  *  Make GH issue and request feedback/input on topics
+  *  Contributor spotlight: David (or Andrea but probably after joining :D)
 * Plan for July meet-up session
-* Turing required training
+  *  Make GH issue and request feedback/input on topics
+  *  Invite some of C\*Sci conference participants
 * Co-working on moderation paper
+  * Send reminder to Susanna & James / find time that works
 * Plan out some user testing and engagement options for testing the platform
+  * Questions to think about: Which features do we want to test/with which priority?
+Which demographics do we want to test with (gender, age, autistic adult/caretaker, new to project or existing community member, researchers? …)
+  * Try to find time with Kirstie to agree on those aspects of what/how to test

 ### Date 09 May 2023